 - Ekasup Cultural Village

 Well, that’s the best advice we got when it comes to road-tripping around Efate Island in a day.
 Are you excited enough to start the journey?
 Let us know in the comments section below.

 - Don’t miss out on visiting Santo Island in Vanuatu.
-It was our favourite Island of the two!
+It was our favorite Island of the two!

 - We stayed at both Erakor Island Resort & Spa as well as Holiday Inn Vanuatu.
-Holiday Inn was BY FAR our favourite.
-You can read our review on our stay here.
+Holiday Inn was BY FAR our favorite.
+You can read our review of our stay here.